 To manage the risks raised by these hazards, drinking water suppliers are responsible for preparing and implementing water safety plans (WSPs), consisting of a system assessment, operational monitoring and the definition of risk management plans.

 While climatological and hydrological outlooks could bring significant improvement in the implementation and definition of the WSPs, this is not a common practice in most of the European drinking water utilities.

-In this sectoral survey, we will address current limitations to improve risk management for drinking water supply at various timescales.
+In this sectoral survey, we addressed current limitations to improve risk management for drinking water supply at various timescales.

-The new developments will be assessed in depth in two Mediterranean catchments with vulnerable water resources of strategic importance (Segura and Llobregat River Basins, Spain).
-The application will be carried out in close collaboration with stakeholders to optimise the relevance and uptake of the outcomes and recommendations in practice.
+The new developments were assessed in-depth in two Mediterranean catchments with vulnerable water resources of strategic importance (Segura and Llobregat River Basins, Spain).
+The application was carried out in close collaboration with stakeholders to optimise the relevance and uptake of the outcomes and recommendations in practice.

 Partners: Cetaqua, UPV

 Urban water supply in Europe is vulnerable to weather extremes and their evolutions in the long term.
 This report describes water quality forecasts obtained in the project case studies:

 - other sites situated in Spain.